Cisco launches Cisco Webex Edge and new videoconferencing hardware

 Cisco Webex Edge is a new service in three parts: Webex Edge Audio, Webex Edge Connect, and Webex Edge Video Mesh.

-Webex Edge Audio lets businesses tap into the public switched telephone network (PSTN) for meetings with the help of Cisco’s Unified Communications Manager, which automatically routes calls over voice over internet (VoIP), existing PSTN services, and other services available to it.
-Any meeting participant can join an audio conference without having to worry about dialing a dedicated VoIP line, and as an added benefit, callbacks from mobile and home phones are natively supported.
+Webex Edge Audio lets businesses tap into the public switched telephone network (PSTN) for meetings, with the help of Cisco’s Unified Communications Manager, which automatically routes calls over voice over internet (VoIP), existing PSTN services, and other services available to it.
+Any meeting participant can join an audio conference without having to worry about dialing a dedicated VoIP line, and — as an added benefit — callbacks from mobile and home phones are natively supported.
 Communications Manager can intelligently route calls to desk phones.

 “Unlike other solutions, you don’t need to spend on edge traversal licenses or third-party session border controllers,” Javed Khan, VP and general manager of cloud collaboration at Cisco, wrote in a blog post.
 “They connect to the Webex Cloud through Cisco Expressway without additional licenses … [which] provides great cost savings because it eliminates PSTN charges created by employees.”

 Webex Edge Connect — a quality of service-enabled IP link from on-premises hardware to Cisco’s Webex backbone — provides a dedicated peering connection for meetings that Cisco claims isn’t subject to the same congestion, packet loss, jitter, and delay as standard lines.
-It joins Video Mesh (formerly Hybrid Media Service) — a on-premises videoconferencing solution Cisco introduced last year — as part of Webex Edge.
+It joins Video Mesh (formerly Hybrid Media Service) — an on-premises videoconferencing solution Cisco introduced last year — as part of Webex Edge.

 Webex Edge is included in Cisco Collaboration Flex Plan subscriptions.
 Peering agreements are an additional monthly charge.